-Note: Hardware, technologies and other resources can be requested or purchased using the course budget.
+Note: Hardware, technologies and other resources can be requested.

-This exercise is designed to develop knowledge relating to forgetting and digital technology, as well as, explore the ways in which forgetting (or aspects of letting go) can potentially be supported with new hybrid interactions through connected, ubiquitous and pervasive computing.
+This exercise is designed to develop knowledge relating to memory and technology and help to develop a body of knowledge as to how memory can potentially be supported with new forms of ubiquitous and pervasive computing.
 As part of this exercise, you will:

-Speculate on potential approaches and interactions for alternative smart and connected devices, from the practical to the outlandish (strongly encouraged);
+Speculate on potential approaches to augmenting memory with smart objects from the practical to the outlandish (strongly encouraged);

-Develop a hands-on exploration that begins to tease-out the broader considerations, issues and requirements in designing for the smart home/IoT (social, cultural, personal, implications etc.)
+Develop a hands-on exploration that begins to tease-out the broader considerations, issues and requirements in building memory-technologies (social, cultural, personal, implications etc.)

 Final deliverables to be presented at the Crit/Review